 |200Ah Battery||350-watt solar panel|

-There are a few factors that affect how long to charge a 12v battery with a solar panel such as battery capacity, panel wattage, average daily sun hours, the intensity of the sunbeam, the charge controller efficiency, weather temperature and humidity, and many more.
+There are a few factors that affect how long to charge a 12v battery with a solar panel such as battery capacity, solar panel watts, average daily sun hours, the intensity of the sunbeam, the solar controller efficiency, weather temperature and humidity, and many more.

-However, for the sake of simplicity, we will only focus on the three main parameters, which are solar panel wattage, battery capacity, and average sun peak hours.
+However, for the sake of simplicity, we will only focus on the three main parameters, which are solar panel watts, battery capacity, and average peak sun hours.